 FRAUD ALERT – IMPORTANT NOTE TO JOB APPLICANTS: Entities unrelated to Tocagen are fraudulently posing as Tocagen recruiters in an attempt to obtain personal information from individuals as part of our application or job offer process.
 Before providing any personal information to outside parties, please verify the following: (A) all legitimate Tocagen recruiter email addresses end with “@tocagen.com” and (B) the position described is found on our careers site at tocagen.com/careers.

-Reports To: Executive Director, Head of Biometrics
+Reports To: Vice President, Biometrics

 Position Type: Salaried, negotiable according to experience and fit; package includes company stock options, as well as tax advantaged employee benefit plans.
 Job title dependent on experience and fit.

 Tocagen is a clinical-stage, cancer-selective gene therapy company focused on developing first-in-class, broadly applicable product candidates designed to activate a patient’s immune system against their own cancer from within.

 Every member of our team plays a significant role in our success.
 Tocagen hires individuals who share our passion for ending cancer mortality and have exceptional talent that will contribute to this goal.

 This position directs clinical trial biostatistics and programming activities for Clinical; works on abstract problems across functional areas of the business.
 Establishes and approves scientific methods for design and implementation of clinical protocols, data collection systems and final reports.
 Interacts internally with executive level management; and externally with regulatory agencies and experts in the field as well as any contracted resource for biometrics.